german linzer christmas cookies

 • Removing the dough from around the cookie cutouts.

-Cut with cookie cutter and remove extra dough.
-Cut out a solid top and bottom for each cookie.
-Then cut a smaller shape into one of the cookie cutouts.
+Cut the dough with a cookie cutter to create a solid top and bottom for each cookie.
+Remove the extra dough.
+Then cut a smaller shape into one of the cookie cutouts for each cookie.

 • Cutout cookie dough ready to be baked.